Madison Woolley Goes Makeup-Free While Wearing A Sexy Bandeau Bikini

 As for jewelry, she sported a pair of small dainty earrings and studs.
 Madison tied her blond locks into a bun and tucked most of the strands under the white cap that she was wearing.

 Madison wrote a short caption where she greeted her fans.
 The new update proved to be popular with her social media admirers.
-In just an hour of upload, the post has accrued over 6,000 likes and more than 60 comments.
+In just an hour after being uploaded, the post has accrued over 6,000 likes and more than 60 comments.
 Many of her eager supporters took to the comments section to praise her beauty and incredible body, showering her with compliments and emoji.

 "You look prettier with no makeup.
 This is rare.
 You should never delete this photo.
 Enjoy your time there!" one of her fans wrote.